How long will you be protected by Tesla’s warranty?

 - Do they offer a diverse range of plans and coverage options?

-Not all third-party extended warranty companies cover Teslas, but one of our recommended providers, CarShield, does offer protection for all Tesla models.
+Not all third-party extended warranty companies cover Teslas, but one of our recommended providers, CarShield, offers protection for all Tesla models.

 CarShield has a diverse range of plans and coverage.
 While the company does provide plans for electric automobiles, including Teslas, they do not provide many details about term limits.
 If you want to learn more, you’ll need to call CarShield and talk to an agent.
 They’ll ask for details about your Tesla and let you know what coverage is available.

 CarShield does fairly well in the customer review department.
-On Trustpilot, 68 percent of customers gave the company an excellent score, while another 11 percent gave them a great score.
-There are currently over 900 CarShield complaints on Better Business Bureau, but with CarShield providing over 500,000 warranties per year, that suggests a very small percentage of customers have filed complaints.
+On Trustpilot, 68 percent of customers gave the company an excellent score, while another 10 percent gave them a great score.
+There are currently over 1,700 CarShield complaints from the last three years on Better Business Bureau, but with CarShield providing over 500,000 warranties per year, that suggests a very small percentage of customers have filed complaints.

 Read our guides to other warranty providers: